Blackburne House: History

 The house was built in 1788 for John Blackburne, at a time when this was in the countryside outside Liverpool.
 Blackburne originally came from Warrington.
 He was a wealthy salt refiner and a supporter of the slave trade.
 In 1760 he had been Lord Mayor of Liverpool.

 In 1844 the house was bought from Blackburne by George Holt.
 Holt was a cotton broker and merchant, and an abolitionist.
 He was also a supporter of women's rights, and on 5 August 1844 he opened the house as Blackburne House Girls' School with a Latin motto which translates as: "Born not for ourselves alone but for the whole of the world."
 The document setting up the school says "Existing provision for education shows that the middle class of all others has the worst provision for the education of its daughters.
 The report expressed the hope that the proposed course of instruction should seek to impart solid acquirements rather than showy accomplishments and no definite theological teaching would be attempted".
 Blackburne House was the first school for girls in Liverpool, and was sited directly opposite the Mechanic's Institution, a school for boys on the other side of Hope Street.
 Holt was the director and president of the school until he died in 1861, when the school was taken over by the Mechanic's Institute.

 The building was extended in 1874–76 by W. I. Mason, who added a wing to the north and a central tower.

 In 1905 it came under the management of Liverpool City Council, and continued as a school until it closed in 1986.

 Later use

-The building lay empty until 1994 when the Women's Technology and Education Centre commissioned its conversion into a training and resource centre.
+The building sat empty for years, except for one art show in 1987.
+In 1992, it was chosen as the new home for the Women’s Technology and Education College.
+After raising £4 million for repairs, the building reopened in 1994—exactly 150 years after it first started—to help women learn and succeed.